Best Black Friday Fitness Equipment Deals See Deals

 Nutritional Profile

-Do you eat a specific sort of diet, such as soy-free, keto, or gluten-free?
+Do you eat a specific diet such as soy-free, keto, or gluten-free?
 Make sure to check the ingredients list, not just the nutrition facts label.
 The ingredients list is where you’ll find things you won’t necessarily see on the nutrition label.
 Such ingredients might include soy lecithin, sunflower oil, collagen, soluble fiber, carrageenan, maltodextrin, and others.

 Sweeteners